acf-quizbowl/acf-quizbowl.github.io/blog/interview-caroline-mao.md

 <img src="/blog/images/caroline-mao.jpg" style="width:350px;"/>

-*Caroline Mao is an incoming sophomore at Mount Holyoke College.
+*Caroline Mao is an rising sophomore at Mount Holyoke College.
 An editor for this year’s ACF Fall, she is a frequent quizbowl writer and staffer.
 ACF representative Olivia Lamberti spoke with her about becoming an editor and her ideas for community improvement.*

 **OL: You were recently named an editor of the 2019 ACF Fall set.
 Congratulations!
 What’s your writing process like?**